AVC2-UESTC/WiFiTAD/README.md

 Run the traing and inference processes in terminal by: `bash WiFiTAD/train_tools/tools.sh 0,1`

 ## Citation & Acknowledgment
-If you find this project uesful to your research, please use the following BibTex entry.
+If you find the paper and its code uesful to your research, please use the following BibTex entry.
 <!-- -->

 This code is built on AFSD and Actionformer.
 We greatly express our gratitude for their contributions.